How to become an Operator

 A typical node fleet may have 2 - 10 nodes and use a node Redundancy Factor of 2 - 3, for example.

-Checkout the Testnet FAQ for more commentary on running multiple nodes.
+Checkout the Operator FAQ for more commentary on running multiple nodes.

 - widely available with public faucets and you'll need TEST